Lattices in a product of trees, hierarchically hyperbolic groups, and virtual torsion-freeness: Definitions

 \section{Definitions}

 In this section we will give the relevant background on HHSs and HHGs for our endeavours.
-The definitions are rather technical so we will only focus on what we need, for a full account the reader should consult \cite[Definition~1.1, 1.2.1]{BehrstockHagenSisto2019}.
+The definitions are rather technical so we will only focus on what we need, for a full account the reader should consult \cite[Definition~1.1, 1.21]{BehrstockHagenSisto2019}.
 We will follow the treatment in \cite[Section~2]{PetytSpriano2020}.
 To this end, a \emph{hierarchically hyperbolic space (HHS)} is pair $(X,\fraks)$ where $X$ is an $\epsilon$-quasigeodesic space and $\fraks$ is a set with some extra data which essentially functions as a coordinate system on $X$ where each coordinate entry is a hyperbolic space.
 The relevant parts of the axiomatic formalisation are described as follows: \begin{itemize} \item For each \emph{domain} $U\in\fraks$, there is a hyperbolic space $\calc U$ and \emph{projection} $\pi_U:X\to \calc U$ that is coarsely Lipschitz and coarsely onto \cite[Remark~1.3]{BehrstockHagenSisto2019}. \item $\fraks$ has a partial order $\nest$, called \emph{nesting}.
 Nesting chains are uniformly finite, and the length of the longest such chain is called the \emph{complexity} of $(X,\fraks)$. \item $\fraks$ has a symmetric relation $\bot$, called \emph{orthogonality}.
 The complexity bounds pairwise orthogonal sets of domains. \item The relations $\nest$ and $\bot$ are mutually exclusive.
-The complement of $\nest$, $\bot$ and $=$ is called \emph{transversality} and denoted $\trans$. \item If $U\in\fraks$ and there is some domain orthogonal to $U$, then there is some $W\in\fraks$ such that $V\pnest W$ whenever $V\bot U$.
-We call $W$ an \emph{orthogonal container}. \item Whenever $U\trans V$ or $U\pnest V$ there is a bounded set $\rho^U_V\subset \calc V$.
+The complement of $\nest$ and $\bot$ is called \emph{transversality} and denoted $\trans$. \item Whenever $U\trans V$ or $U\nest V$ there is a bounded set $\rho^U_V\subset \calc V$.
 These sets, and projections of elements $x\in X$, are \emph{consistent} in the following sense: \begin{itemize} \item \emph{$\rho$-consistency:} Let $U,V,W\in\fraks$ such that $U\pnest V$ and $\rho_W^V$ is defined, then $\rho^U_W$ coarsely agrees with $\rho^V_W$; \item If $U\trans V$ then $\min\{d_{\calc U}(\pi_U(x),\rho^V_U),d_{\calc V}(\pi_V(x),\rho^U_V)\}$ is bounded. \end{itemize} \end{itemize} All coarseness may taken to be uniform so we can and will fix a uniform constant $\epsilon$ \cite[Remark~1.6]{BehrstockHagenSisto2019}.